-When we assist clients in reviewing their debt consolidation options we can often tell that our clients wonder whether or not they should file bankruptcy.
-We try and make this as easy as possible by visually showing them the difference in a face-to-face appointment.
-Knowing the pros and cons of a consumer proposal vs bankruptcy is extremely important.
-Making regular payments through a special arrangement to settle your debts.
-We know this question is on the mind of many of our clients before they even come to see us so that is what we are going to cover today.
+When we assist clients in reviewing their debt consolidation options we can often tell that our clients wonder whether or not they should file bankruptcy vs consumer proposal or if other options are more viable and should be considered.
+We try to make this as easy as possible by visually showing them the difference in a face-to-face appointment.
+Knowing the pros and cons of a consumer proposal vs bankruptcy and reviewing them against all other options is extremely important.
+We know this question is on the mind of many of our clients who face unsecured debt problems before they even come to see us so that is what we are going to cover today.

-We would recommend that you first read our individual posts on both a Consumer Proposal and Bankruptcy.
-Understanding how they individually work will really help in determining which option is best suited for your situation.
-Once you have read those come back to see a side-by-side comparison.
+We recommend that you first read our posts on both a Consumer Proposal and Bankruptcy.
+Understanding how they individually work will really help in determining if either option is best suited for your situation in dealing with your debts.
+Once you have read those, come back to see a side-by-side comparison.
 Our goal with this article is to understand the difference between a consumer proposal and bankruptcy.

 Let’s dive into a consumer proposal vs bankruptcy!